By Donna Insco

 By Jackie Clay-Atkinson

 With grocery store milk prices climbing up to more than $4 a gallon, a lot of folks wish they had a milk cow.
 But cows require a large pasture and substantial barn.
 They also eat a lot, which means buying large amounts of hay and grain throughout the year.
 Then there’s the problem of getting them bred every year.
-Artificial insemination is definitely possible, but timing and even noticing your cow’s heat period is often challenging, resulting in a cow that doesn’t get bred.
-And hauling the cow to visit a bull requires a trailer and experience getting the cow into the trailer.
-No wonder so few homesteaders have cows!
+Artificial insemination is definitely possible, but timing and even noticing your cow’s heat period is often challenging, resulting in a cow that doesn’t get bred.… Read the rest

 By Karen M. House

 Back in the early nineties, my husband and I started thinking about getting dairy goats.
 We were looking at the likelihood that things in the United States would soon go south, and at the time we had three children.
 We thought having a source of dairy products would be a good idea on our little homestead.
-That way, we would have milk and cheese for calcium and protein, to supplement the vegetables we could grow in a garden.
+That way, we would have milk and cheese for calcium and protein, to supplement the vegetables we could grow in a garden.… Read the rest

 By Katy Runacres